 Another tool to help move companies towards sustainability is being able to measure and score the sustainability of a company.
 As an example The Higg Index was created to help Apparel companies accurately measure and grade their performance at each stage of their journey to becoming sustainable.
 Keen (a footwear company) uses The Higg Index not only as an educational tool but also as a way to motivate contract manufacturers to alter their approach.

-TechHarbor is a proprietary tool developed by Deloitte Tohmatsu Consulting (Deloitte) that offers the up-to-date data on more than 2.2 million startups and 230 thousands investors, categorized by technology and industry specialization.
+TechHarbor is a proprietary tool developed by Deloitte Tohmatsu Consulting (Deloitte) that offers the up-to-date data on more than 2.6 million startups and 250 thousands investors, categorized by technology and industry specialization.
 To learn more, please visit TechHarbor website.
 If you are interested in TechHarbor and its offerings, you can contact them at: firstname.lastname@example.org.

 SIVENTH is a company focused on social impact by collaborating with individuals and companies to develop application and web-based solutions.
 If you or your company is interested in Corporate Social Responsibility or sustainability, you can help us by filling out our survey and sharing it with those in charge of or interested in CSR and or sustainability within your company.
 To learn more about how SIVENTH collaborates with both companies and individuals on social impact, please visit SIVENTH’s website.
 For any questions regarding our services please contact us via the contact form on our website or email us at email@example.com.